plotly/dash-labs/docs/DOCUMENTATION.md

 # Include div and button in app.layout below
 ```

-When a dependency wraps a component, the property specification in the dependency object can be a single property as a string (as in Dash 1), or it can be a tuple or dictionary grouping of multiple properties of the component.
+When a dependency wraps a component, the `component_property` specification in the dependency object can be a single property as a string (as in Dash 1), or it can be a tuple or dictionary grouping of multiple properties of the component.
 Here is an example with the `DatePickerRange` component:

 ```python
 div = html.Div()